amitrke/homeserver/media/spotdl/README.md

 ## Notes

 - Track matching relies on metadata; ensure your Plex library is well-tagged for best results.
-- The script does not download music; it only organizes existing Plex items into playlists.
+- The script does not download music; it only organizes existing Plex items into playlists and copies files.
+- All logging is done to the console; no log files are generated.
+- If any required metadata is missing in the SpotDL file or music files, the issue is logged and the item is skipped.
+- No recursive search is performed in source folders.
+- No dry-run mode is supported; all actions are performed as described.

 ## Example Workflow

 1. Export a Spotify playlist using SpotDL to a `.spotdl` file.
-2. Update config.json with your Plex server details and playlist settings.
+2. Update `config.json` with your Plex server details, playlist settings, and source/destination paths.
+3. Run the script in `synchfiles` mode to organize and copy music files.
-3. Run the script to sync the playlist to Plex.
+4. Run the script in `synchplaylist` mode to create or update the Plex playlist, matching the Spotify playlist order.

 ---